How to contribute to Voc4Cat?¶

 https://github.com/<your_username>/voc4catand - if you already created a branch for your contribution - switch to the branch.Open the “inbox-excel-vocabs” folder

-Click click on the “Add file” then “Upload files” to open a file a file submission page.
+Click click on the “Add file” then “Upload files” to open a file submission page.

 Upload the voc4cat.xlsx file (the file name must be exactly this).